mertz1999/CNN_ON_FPGA/README.md

 # CNN_ON_FPGA
-Implement Convolutional neural networks (CNN)
+Implement Convolutional neural networks (CNN) in FPGA